MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/bot-escalate-end-conversation.md

 -	The bot must be registered with [Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
 -	The bot must be configured to [have Microsoft Teams as a supported channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0).

-## Escalating a conversation to a human agent
+## Escalate a conversation to a human agent

 In Omni-channel Engagement Hub, a bot can escalate the current conversation to a human agent.
 The routing to the new agent depends on the routing rule that is configured for the work stream.
 The primary way a bot can dictate how the conversation will be routed is by using Omni-channel Engagement Hub context variables that are associated with the chat.
 A bot can send out a list of context variables and the values to which they need to be updated along with the escalation request.
 Omni-channel Engagement Hub service will update the context variables to the specified values and then rerun the routing engine.
 This will ensure that an escalated chat will be routed to the proper queue.
 Once the agent accepts the invitation, the chat transcript with the bot will be visible on the agent’s conversation widget.
 The agent can then continue the chat with the customer.

 ## End a conversation

 An Omni-channel Engagement Hub bot can choose to end the conversation if it determines that the customer’s queries have been answered or if the customer is no longer responding.
-The bot can do so by sending an `endconversation` request to Omni-channel Engagement Hub.
+The bot can do so by sending an `EndConversation` request to Omni-channel Engagement Hub.

 ## Sample code for escalation management and ending conversation